mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 Look into ``iphop_results/Host_prediction_to_genus_m90.csv``.
 By default, all virus-host pairs for which the confidence score is higher than the selected cutoff (default = 90) are included.
 For this exercise, consider only the top hit for each virus (prediction with highest confidence score):

 ??? done "1.
-"Is there any virus predicted to infect the **_Clostridium_** genus?"
+Is there any virus predicted to infect the **_Clostridium_** genus?"
     Yes, 2 viruses are predicted to infect **_Clostridium_**.

 ??? done "2.
-"Considering the genome completeness estimated in the previous step, which of these **_Clostridium_** phages is predicted to have a complete genome?"
+Considering the genome completeness estimated in the previous step, which of these **_Clostridium_** phages is predicted to have a complete genome?"
     Both phages have a complete genome (with DTRs).